PETER DOWNSBROUGH - OVERLAP/S

 Originally from New Jersey, leading contemporary artist Peter Downsbrough (b.
 1940) has lived and worked in Brussels since 1989.

-A key figure in the New York art world in the1960s and 1970s, he associated with artists including Lawrence Weiner, Robert Barry, Donald Judd and Sol LeWitt.
+A key figure in the New York art world in the1960s and 1970s, he associated with artists including Robert Barry, Dan Graham, Sol LeWitt, Robert Smithson and Lawrence Weiner.
 From the early 1970s, Peter Downsbrough’s work was shown in the United States and in Europe.
 In Brussels, we remember his exhibition POSITION at the Palais des Beaux-Arts in 2003, the year during which his work AND /MAAR, OP - AND /POUR, ET was installed on Boulevard Emile Jacqmain, where it can still be seen today.

 Working at the boundary between conceptual and concrete art, and since his beginnings in the 1960s, Downsbrough has developed a precise graphic vocabulary, pared down and without concessions, composed of simple geometric figures, lines and words.